 The relatively low "official unemployment rate" is masking a far greater problem.
 The percentage of the working-age population who are employed is the lowest it has been in over 35 years, and as of September 2015 there were 57 million men and women between the ages of 16 and 64 who were unemployed yet classified by the government as "not in the labor force," so they were not included in the calculation of the official unemployment rate.

-U-6 unemployment rates by educational attainment for the second quarter of 2015 (U-6 rate include individuals who want a full-time job but are unemployed, have given up their job search, or have settled for part-time employment in the interim):
+The federal government does have a broader measure of unemployment which gives a better picture of how many Americans want full-time work.
+U-6 unemployment rates by age and/or educational attainment for the second quarter of 2015 are listed below (U-6 rate includes individuals who want a full-time job but are unemployed, have given up their job search, or have settled for part-time employment in the interim).

 - 17.8% ages 16+ (2.9 million)